TurboGears/tg2docs/docs/building_docs.rst

        easy_install -i http://dev.camptocamp.com/packages/mapfish/1.1/index --allow-hosts=dev.camptocamp.com mapfish==1.1

-After this, you should be able to verify your tg2.1 installation with
+After this, you should be able to verify your TurboGears |version| installation with

 .. code-block:: bash